 Make no mistake, Skip Bayless worked for years to get where he is today.
 His years as a sportswriter make him one of the most lauded and knowledgeable television commentators.

-However, controversy is what transformed his career arc from a great writer to an incendiary broadcaster.
+However, controversy transformed his career arc from a great writer to an incendiary broadcaster.

 Want to learn more about what happening in the NFL world these days?
 Check out TotalProSports.com’s NFL Page for the latest news and updates.